 - 12. Plaintiff Seijra Toogood is a resident of Fairfax, Virginia, where she is a registered voter.
 She has been a Virginia registered voter for many years and has consistently voted in both state and federal elections.
 She lives in Virginia's Eleventh congressional district and would like to vote in the June 23, 2020 primary election being held for that district. - 13.
-Because of the COVID-19 outbreak, Ms. Toogood does not feel safe voting in person during the race.
-She has requested an absentee ballot, but she lives by herself and does not feel safe finding an individual to witness and sign her absentee ballot envelope so she will not be able to vote in the June primary or have her vote counted if the witness requirement remains in place.
-This is because she is not only following the Governor's stay-at-home order and practicing social distancing, but also because she has underlying heart and respiratory issues that put her at a higher risk for contracting COVID-19 and facing serious medical consequences if she does.
-Similarly, if COVID-19 community transmission either persists or resurges around the time of the November general election, she will not be able to vote or have her vote counted if the witness requirement remains in place.
-If the witness requirement is lifted, she will vote by absentee ballot in the June primary, as well as in the November general election should COVID-19 transmission present a risk to her health at that point.
-As an African-American Virginian, Ms. Toogood is also aware of the ongoing history of voting, economic, and health discrimination against African Americans in Virginia, and believes the witness requirement perpetuates and worsens this discrimination.
+Because of the COVID-19 outbreak, Ms. Toogood does not feel safe voting in person.
+She voted by absentee ballot for the June 23 primary and was able to do so safely because of the partial consent decree in this case, since she lives by herself and did not feel safe finding an individual to witness and sign her absentee ballot envelope.
+This is because she was not only following the Governor's stay-at-home order and was practicing and continues to practice social distancing, but also because she has an underlying heart condition and asthma that put her at a higher risk for contracting COVID-19 and facing serious medical consequences if she does.
+Similarly, because COVID-19 community transmission will continue to persist and may even have a greater resurgence around the time of the November general election and she is concerned about lines at the polling place as she has experienced in the past, she intends to vote by absentee ballot in that election.
+But Ms. Toogood does not feel safe finding an individual to witness her ballot since she lives alone and has asthma and a heart condition, so will have to risk her health and undergo the burden of finding a witness in order to vote in November.
+If the witness requirement is lifted, she will be able to vote safely by absentee ballot in the November general election and any future elections during which COVID-19 transmission presents a risk to her health.
+As a Black Virginian, Ms. Toogood is also aware of the ongoing history of voting, economic, and health discrimination against Black Virginians, and believes the witness requirement perpetuates and worsens this discrimination.
+And as a Fairfax NAACP member, she is aware of the disproportionate impact COVID-19 has had on Black Virginians and how maintenance of the witness requirement will harm Black Virginians disproportionately.